Faculty - Alyshia Gálvez

 Degrees and Sources of Degrees: B.A., Columbia Univ.; M.A., Ph.D., New York Univ.

-Religion, migration, performance, citizenship, reproduction, medical anthropology, Latin America, and Latinos in the United States
+- Public health, cultural and medical anthropology, migration, performance, citizenship, reproduction, religion, Latin America, and Latinxs in the United States

 - 2014 Honoree, Asociación Tepeyac Gala